EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F10 - access to the first iteration as well as corrected observations data

-"As a data consumer of file-based OPERA Open Radar Data, I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations.
+"As a data consumer of file-based Open Radar Data, I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations.
 So, I am able to handle all data."

 *Priority:*
 - secondary

 *Clarifications:*
-- --SKIPP-- Not relevant.
-ODIMHDF files contain raw and controlled values.
-Should OPERA Open Radar Data always return the last known value for an observati0on?
-Yes, only the latest iteration needs to be accessible
-- --SKIPP-- By late or subsequently corrected observations, we interpret that observations that are corrected within the 24 hours window shall be exposed and pushed to the notification queue
-- --SKIPP-- By "access to first iteration (..) as well as (..) corrected observations" we suggest to only keep the latest value in the 24 hours data store
-- If member resend data to OPERAT HUB what hapens?
+ - data and corrected data are in the same file, and these are overwritten in the case of resending the data.

 *Acceptance criteria:*

 *Consequences and decisions:*

-Relevant??
-### F11 - "OPERA Open Radar Data" as data provider role within FEMDI when data is exposed by producer via a pull API service
+### F11 - Open Radar Data must perform its data provider role within FEMDI when a data producer exposes data in an approved format

-"Given a data producer exposes data via a pull API service, when new data are published by the data producer, then OPERA Open Radar Data must perform its data provider role within FEMDI."
+"Given a data producer/OPERA exposes data in an approved format, when new data are received by Open Radar Data, then Open Radar Data must perform its data provider roll within FEMDI."

 *Priority:*
 - primary

 *Clarifications:*
-- Not relevant????????.
-Message of new data from Opera is pushed to ingestor.
-Not data.

-*Acceptance criteria:*

-*Consequences and decisions:*

-Relevant??
-### F12 - "OPERA Open Radar Data" as data provider role within FEMDI when data is exposed by producer via a push API service

-"Given a data producer exposes data via a push service, when new data are received by OPERA Open Radar Data, then OPERA Open Radar Data must perform its data provider role within FEMDI."

-*Priority:*
-- primary

-*Clarifications:*
-Is this relevant.
-*Acceptance criteria:*

-*Consequences and decisions:*

-### F13 - initially collect data before making it available to OPERA Open Radar Data

-"Given a data producer operates or is responsible for multiple (>1) instruments, when those instruments make an observation, then the data producer initially collects the data before making them available to OPERA Open Radar Data."

-*Priority:*
-- primary

-*Clarifications:*
-- In case of slice by slice sent from NMS.
-How will these be sent to the OPERA Open Radar Data system?
-- --SKIPP-- Not relevant at this piont.
-This requirement is here to highlight that the responsibility for the observation networks and initial collection of observations is with the members, and not the E-SOH project.
-- --SKIPP-- So need to send multiple instruments for a station together, but stations can be sent separately?
-- --SKIPP-- Given that the expected workflow for data producers is
-  1) collect observations from station
-  2) quality control/post-process(?)
-  3) send to e-soh
- - --SKIPP--it seems that we should support observations from each instrument on each station to be sent separately to e-soh.
- - --SKIPP--A clear dataset definition may also be useful in this context

-*Acceptance criteria:*

-*Consequences and decisions:*

-### SKIPP F14 - sub-hourly observations from all operational land surface stations operated by EUMETNET Members

-"As a current, or new, data consumer of land surface observations, I want access to sub-hourly observations from all operational land surface stations (approximately 5,000) operated by EUMETNET Members.
-So, I can improve the services (including forecasting of fog and convective events) I provide to my users."

-*Priority:*
-- primary

-*Clarifications:*
-- Required Scann strategy and input for European composite is mandatory
-- Radar data that is made for National scann strategy could be made available if formats and system requirements is fullfilled.
-It also depends on the available resourses on OPERA HUB.
-Should have lower priority

-*Acceptance criteria:*

-*Consequences and decisions:*

-### F15 - OPERA Open Radar Data must perform its data provider role within FEMDI when a data producer exposes data in an approved format

-"Given a data producer exposes data in an approved format, when new data are received by OPERA Open Radar Data, then OPERA Open Radar Data must perform its data provider roll within FEMDI."

-*Priority:*
-- primary

-*Clarifications:*
 - No data from NMS is transfered.
-Only notification and a link/URL to localy stored data
+Only notification and a link/URL to localy stored data or S3 bucket at EWC (NMS's own tendancy)
 - ODIM HDF is used for all data mandataory data.
+- For archive of single site radar data both HDF5 and BUFR will be handled
 - Pilot for national composites and files used by GeoWeb could devide from this requirement

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F16 - data quality above an agreed level or to be clearly indicated
+### F12 - check the technical metadata data quality sent in OPERA files

-"As a current, or new, data consumer of OPERA Open Radar Data, I want the data I receive to be above an agreed quality, or for the quality of the data to be clearly indicated.
+"As a Open Radar Data we should  check the technical quality of the metadata and data for possible corruption or  the I want the data I receive to be above an agreed quality, or for the quality of the data to be clearly indicated.
 So, I can improve the services (including forecasting of convective events) I provide to my users."

 *Priority:*
-- primary

 *Clarifications:*
-- ODIM HDF is used for all data mandataory data.
-ODIM validator will be run and will stop the distribution of files before reaching the system
-- All changes to the ODIM format or coming data formats (Eg. CF-radial) will be handeled by required updates of the ODIM (Opera data) validator.
+- The quality is radar data is responsiblity of the NMS
+- The Open radar data only checkes the readibility of metadata and removes the file if this is not readible, otherwise no quality control is performed.

 *Acceptance criteria:*